Stephen A. Smith Biography, Acting, Radio, Print Media, Personal Life

 Smith obtained a basketball scholarship at Winston-Salem State University in Winston-Salem, North Carolina, a historically black university.
 He played basketball in college for Hall of Fame coach Clarence Gaines.
 Smith penned a commentary for the university newspaper, The News Argus, while still on the team, urging that Gaines should resign due to health difficulties.
 He is a member of the fraternity Omega Psi Phi.
 Smith earned a Bachelor of Arts in public communication in 1991.

-See more: Johnny Rotten- Wiki, Age, Height, Wife, Net Worth, Ethnicity
+See more: Anthony Ippolito- Wiki, Age, Girlfriend, Net Worth, Career

 Career